Springfield Local School District (Summit County)

-The Springfield Local School District, commonly called the Springfield Spartans, is a public school district in Summit County, Ohio, United States, that covers Springfield Township and the village of Lakemore.
+The Springfield Local School District is a public school district in Summit County, Ohio, United States, that covers Springfield Township and the village of Lakemore.
 The school district currently serves 2,226 students as of the 2020–21 school year.

-Board of Education
+Board of education

-The Superintendent of the district is Shelley Monachino.
+The superintendent of the district is Shelley Monachino.
 The board is currently seated by five members.
-The President of the Board is Larry Petry, with Cynthia Frola as vice-president.
-The other members on the Board is David Hofer, Kenneth Ray, & Miranda Terry.

-2020 - ongoing financial crisis
+Finance

-As of May 2022, Springfield Local School District has been operating for twenty-two years without new sources of financing.
-Early on in the COVID-19 Pandemic, the Ohio Department of Education cut nearly half a million dollars of funding to the district, and Springfield introduced a 7.7 million dollar levy that would keep the district financially stable.
+As of May 2022, Springfield Local School District has been operating for 22 years without new sources of financing.
+Early on in the COVID-19 pandemic, the Ohio Department of Education cut nearly half a million dollars of funding to the district, and Springfield introduced a $7.7 million levy that would keep the district financially stable.
 The levy was defeated by voters in both August and November of that year, and Springfield was forced to begin drastic budget cuts.
 Provisions of the cuts include closing Young Elementary School, cutting 20.75 positions in the spring of 2021, cutting 46 positions in the 2021–22 school year, drastic or complete cuts to electives, and minimum busing requirements per regulations put in place by the state of Ohio.
 The district has also endorsed the Fair School Funding Plan in hopes that it will mitigate some of the cuts.